How to get a visa for Egypt

 Single-entry visa

-Entry to Egypt is permitted once for tourism purposes.
+Allows entry to Egypt once for tourism purposes.

-- Typical entry requirements: a passport with at least 6 months of validity from the date of arrival, a printed eVisa, an itinerary, and a hotel reservation/trip details (when traveling as a tourist).
+• Typical entry requirements: a passport with at least 6 months of validity from the date of arrival, a printed eVisa, an itinerary, and a hotel reservation/trip details.

-- Recommended lead time: the application should be created at least 7 days before departure.
+• Recommended lead time: the application should be submitted at least 7 days before departure.

 The multiple-entry visa is the most suitable option when multiple entries to and exits from Egypt are anticipated during the trip, provided the purpose of stay remains within the permitted conditions (such as tourism).